Deep1629/InCollege-Oregon/README.md

 - The create profile functionality works, and profiles are saved between runs
 - The Learn-a-Skill options are present, but selecting any skill results in an "under construction" message
 - **Epic 4 (Connection Requests)**: Full support for sending, viewing, and accepting connection requests persisted in `connections.dat`
+- **Epic 5 (Network Display)**: Displays the user's network of connections, showing accepted connections and their profiles